 There are three: family therapy, behavioral therapy, and medication.
 Through family therapy or "parent training," you can learn more about ADHD and adjust your expectations for your child.
 You can also learn to deal with your own frustration and to parent consistently and positively.
 Behavioral therapy can teach you how to structure situations at home and school so that your child doesn't become unnecessarily stimulated or distracted.

 Some medical experts feel that family counseling and behavioral therapy are enough to treat ADHD, while others believe the disorder can be controlled only through the use of medications.
-Prescription drugs do calm many children with ADHD as well as improve their ability to focus.
+Remember: You are not obligated to agree to medication for your child, even if he or she is diagnosed with ADHD.
 If a drug is part of the treatment plan for your child, you'll have to work with your child's pediatrician or psychiatrist to find the right dosage.

 Ironically, the drugs most often prescribed are stimulants, including methylphenidate (better known by its brand name, Ritalin) and dextroamphetamine (Dexedrine).
 But the current drug of choice for ADHD is Adderall, an amphetamine; it may have fewer side effects than Ritalin, and its slow-release formulation means kids don't have to take a second dose while they're at school.

-In May 2007, the FDA directed the manufacturers of all ADHD drugs like Adderall, Dexedrine, or Ritalin to include a medication guide with their products.
+Be aware that some of these drugs come with serious side effects.
+For years, the FDA has directed the manufacturers of all ADHD drugs like Adderall, Dexedrine, or Ritalin to include a medication guide with their products.
 The guide warns of the risk of cardiovascular complications and psychiatric problems -- such as hearing voices and paranoia -- in patients with no history of them.
 Patients or parents of children taking these drugs should talk to their doctors before altering or discontinuing treatment.

-Then on September 29, 2005, the FDA issued an advisory on atomoxetine (Strattera), a non-stimulant ADHD medication, warning of an "increased risk of suicidal thinking" in children and teenagers taking this drug.
+The FDA has also issued an advisory on atomoxetine (Strattera), a non-stimulant ADHD medication, warning of an "increased risk of suicidal thinking" in children and teenagers taking this drug.